 *Based on a Cornell study on 'Menu Pricing' published in the International Journal of Hospitality Management (28:1).

-2 Anchors Away Basically the theory goes, have a very expensive item next to cheaper high-profit items, to make the cheaper ones seem, well, cheap by comparison.
-This should increases sales of those cheaper high-profit items.
+2 Anchors Away Basically the theory goes, have a very expensive item next to cheaper high-profit items, to make the cheaper ones seem cheap by comparison.
+This increases sales of the cheaper high-profit items.

 Price "anchoring" comes from a cognitive phenomenon discovered by psychologists Daniel Kahneman and Amos Tversky in the 70's.
 It asserts that when we try to estimate a numerical value, we are unconsciously influenced by the related numbers around it.
 If you've ever been to a Prada store, you'll be familiar with this technique already.

-3 Above 5, add 95 Since pricing increments of less than $1 don't change the value of perception for an item that it priced at more than $5, add $0.95 on any special that's more than $5.
+3 Above 5, add 95 Since pricing increments of less than $1 don't change the value of perception, for an item that is priced at more than $5 add $0.95 on any item that's more than $5.
 For example, since $13.50 and $13.95 have the same perceived value, go with $13.95 to maximize your profits.

 4 Follow the Leader In regards to removing the leader dots (the dots that lead up a price) while it was fashionable in the 90's to remove these, the trend now is moving back towards retro-style classic menus.
 And the limited studies done on price placement makes this option worth considering, especially if your restaurant appeals to younger diners.
 There's something comforting about the old school approach and younger, more savvy diners on are already hip to price tip number #1 and appreciate the honesty of classic leader dots.

-With iMenuPro, whichever pricing layout you choose, you can have it instantly with any Menu Style we offer using the Price Options feature.
+i With iMenuPro, whichever pricing layout you choose, you can swap it into any Menu Style we offer using the Price Options feature.

 For most cases, it's better that your customers see everything at once - the whole enchilada, i.e, all the menu items on a single page.